SteveOberst/SteveOberst/README.md

 ### Hi there 👋

-- 🌱 I'm currently using a variaty of technologies to build scalable and robust web applications, test the security of games, program microcontrollers for personal use and mod games.
+- 🌱 I'm currently using a variety of technologies to build scalable and robust web applications, test the security of games, program microcontrollers for personal use and mod games.

 - 📫 How to reach me: **Sxlver** (on Discord)